adobe/aepsdk-edgeidentity-android/Documentation/AEPEdgeIdentity.md

 # Test App
 ## GAID Background
 In Android, users are opted-in to ad ID tracking by default.
 They can choose to opt out of tracking in Android Settings at the device level.
+Developers using ad ID should get ad ID from the API each time it is used, as permissions for ad tracking and/or the value of the ID itself may be changed at any time.
+- In older versions of Android, the ad ID opt-in/out is a toggle, where the existing ad ID value remains unchanged.
+- In newer versions of Android, the ad ID opt-in/out is a delete, where the existing ad ID value is deleted and replaced by an all-zero ad ID until the ad ID is recreated by user selection.
+- note: users can see their ad ID value in the settings page for Ads
+- note: unlike iOS, the permission is more passive, where the user has to seek out the option to turn off tracking, and no permissions prompt is shown on first launch, etc.

 Based on Android emulator testing:
 - changes in opt-in/out status or ad ID value does not terminate the app; in iOS changing opt-in/out status terminates the affected app
-    - thus, the guidance for only accessing the ad ID through the API and not caching the value;
+    - thus, the guidance for only accessing the ad ID through the API and not caching the value
-    permissions for ad tracking and/or the value of the ID itself may be changed at any time
     - practically, it may be cumbersome to detect changes at arbitrary points in the logic throughout the app;
     it may be helpful to use:
         - a getter helper for ad ID that detects and handles changes in value or opt-in/out
-        - using app lifecycle foreground event to check for ad ID value or opt-in/out changes
+        - using app lifecycle foreground event to check for changes in ad ID value or opt-in/out
 - opt-out does not seem to cause the admob SDK to return an all-zeros ad ID (based on testing with emulator)

-Developers using ad ID should get ad ID from the API each time it is used, as permissions can change
-- note: users can see their ad ID value in the settings page for Ads
-- note: unlike iOS, the permission is more passive, where the user has to seek out the option to turn off tracking, and no permissions prompt is shown on first launch, etc.
+    - however, opt-in/out status can be determined through the property `AdvertisingIdClient.Info.isLimitAdTrackingEnabled`

 See Google's [Advertising ID help article](https://support.google.com/googleplay/android-developer/answer/6048248?hl=en) for the latest requirements to access ad ID through AdvertisingIdClient APIs.